7:00AM to 5:00PM

 At the same time, make sure that the chain has enough slack to open the flapper and that the flush rod does not strike the inside of the tank lid when flushed.

 The flapper is a seal that moves when you operate the flush handle, letting water in and out.
-But it can be a primary source of a running toilet, as water can start leaking from the tank if it malfunctions.
+However, it can be a primary water source for a running toilet, as water can start leaking from the tank if it malfunctions.
 In hindsight, it causes the water line to keep running to make up for the dropping water level within the tank.

 While other toilet parts can be examined without emptying the tank, inspecting the flapper necessitates draining the water.
-The shut-off valve shut down the water flowing inside the tank by making a few turns on the right.
+The shut-off valve shuts down the water flowing inside the tank by turning on the right.
 This will keep it from refilling, as there would be no connection to the water source.

 Sponge off the remaining water in the tank and then examine the flapper.
 If there’s a crack in the rubber seal or it doesn’t fit properly, it’s worn out and needs replacement.